Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-The specific DNN properties that we consider for verification are the local robustness of the DNN at an input, and the probability assigned by the DNN classifier to the predicted class.
-For local robustness verification, we use the GloRo Net framework of Leino et al. \cite{leino21gloro}.
-Given a DNN, the GloRo Net framework adds a new final layer to the network that augments the DNN outcome with an additional outcome indicating the local robustness of the DNN.
-This new layer computes the Lipschitz constant of the function denoted by the original DNN and uses it to verify local robustness.
-Instead of training the original DNN, the GloRo Net framework recommends training the modified DNN to help improve the robustness of the network.
-We follow this recommendation for both the systems that we study, and update the DNN architectures described earlier by adding the layer provided by the GloRo Net framework as the final layer.
-For the collision detection DNN, we verify local robustness of the within radius $\epsilon=0.05$ (where $\epsilon$ is as defined in \ref{eq:local}) whereas we use $\epsilon=0.01$ for the DNN that gauges driver attentiveness levels.
+\emph{Local robustness certification} -- A DNN classifier~\eqref{eq:classifier} is $\epsilon$-locally robust at an input $x$ if perturbations within a small distance $\epsilon>0$ from $x$ (measured using the $\ell_2$ metric) do not lead to a change in the classifier prediction.
+For the second verification technique, we adopted the GloRo Net framework of Leino et al.~\cite{leino21gloro}.
+Given a DNN, this framework adds a network layer that augments the DNN with a local-robustness output by computing the Lipschitz constant of the function denoted by the original DNN and using it to verify local robustness.
+We added this GloRo Net layer to the trained collision prediction DNN, and we defined the following verification method for the augmented DNN:

-For verifying if the DNN predictions meets a minimum confidence threshold, we look at the softmax output of the DNN classifier that assigns a probability to each class.
-To ensure that the DNN softmax outputs are well-calibrated, we use the simple temperature scaling mechanism presented by Guo et al. \cite{GuoPSW17} as implemented by Kueppers et al.\cite{Kueppers_2020_CVPR_Workshops}.
-We use the probability threshold $\tau$ of 0.8 for the collision detection DNN and threshold $\tau$ of 0.7 for the DNN that predicts driver attentiveness levels (where $\tau$ is as defined in \ref{eq:confidence}).

-\paragraph{SafeSCAD DNN-perception controller synthesis.} The probabilistic model synthesis tool EvoChecker~\cite{gerasimou2018synthesis} was required for generating the Pareto fronts in the SafeSCAD study due to the large search space.
-For all setups the population size for the multi-objective genetic algorithm employed by EvoChecker was set to 1000 and the maximum number of evaluations was $20\times10^{4}$.
-EvoChecker utilised the Viking Cluster (see here for full technical details \url{https://www.york.ac.uk/it-services/services/viking-computing-cluster/#tab-1}), and specifically used 5 CPUs and 8GB of memory, with a set maximum time of five hours.

-\paragraph{Pareto front hypervolume evaluation.} HV for both case studies was calculated using the package \textit{PyGMO} (\url{https://esa.github.io/pygmo/}).
-For HV a nadir point is required, which is usually found via the extrema of the reference frame scaled by a constant.
-The Pareto fronts of the setup with the perfect DNN were used as the reference frames, with a scaling factor of 1.5 in the collision avoidance scenario and 1.75 for the SafeSCAD study.